-A taxonomy of macro-catastrophe threats has been proposed to assess the risk of events that have the potential to cause damage and disruption to social and economic systems in the modern globalized world.
-To use this effectively in risk management, the threats identified in the taxonomy have to be translated into effective tools for managers to assess their exposure to them.
-We propose that the development of scenarios, linked with a review of the state-of-science about the threat, is a key part of achieving this.
+The development of stress test scenarios, linked with a review of the state-of-science about the threat, is a key part of achieving this.
 The development of scenarios for use in business risk management requires an agreed standardization of approach, methodology, and data architecture.
 This is the next stage of developing useful risk management tools that will improve society's ability to cope with the inevitable threats to our globalized business systems in the years ahead.

-10 Acknowledgements
+Acknowledgements